 This is, says Charlie Cook, a really difficult time to talk about American politics.

 “We are evenly, narrowly and bitterly divided.
-What once was stable, now isn’t,” Cook, founder and contributor to the nonpartisan Cook Political Report With Amy Walter, told a standing room-only Legislative Summit session on the midterm elections.
+What once was stable, now isn’t,” the founder and contributor to the nonpartisan Cook Political Report With Amy Walter told a standing room-only Legislative Summit session on the midterm elections.

 We are evenly, narrowly and bitterly divided.
 What once was stable, now isn’t. —Charlie Cook

 Cook cited surveys showing 80% of Democrats agree with the statement that the GOP has been taken over by racists, and 82% of Republicans agree that the Democratic Party has been taken over by socialists.
 Perhaps most telling, he said, was a survey showing 60% of Democrats and 63% of Republicans would not want their son or daughter to marry someone of the other party.

 And that old bromide that all politics is local?
 “It’s not true.
 Almost all politics are national.”

 Cook believes the Biden administration “has made some really big miscalculations that are going to cost Democrats a whole lot.”

 “First is that it was a waste of time to negotiate with Republicans; that they weren’t going to negotiate in good faith and you lose valuable time,” he said.
 “In the House that probably was true, but in the Senate I’m not sure it would have been true.
 But the optics of having one pro forma meeting with (U.S. Sen. Mitt) Romney and eight other Republican senators and the next day starting the reconciliation process looked terrible given the way Biden had campaigned and became self-fulfilling.
 Even if there was a chance they might negotiate, if something was middle of the road, they wouldn’t now because of what you did at the front end of the process.”